muhammadjehanzaib/rust-revision/topics/statements_and_expressions/README.md

 # Rust Code Explanation
+All excercises are covered from rust by practice.

 This Rust program demonstrates various concepts, including statements and expressions, and exercises to reinforce those concepts.